Pre-registration rules

 • be a resident of Iowa

-• not currently be judged by a court to be “incompetent to vote"
+• not be judged mentally incompetent to vote by a court

-• not claim the right to vote in more than one place.
+• not claim the right to vote in any other place

 Kansas pre-registration rules